 Getting paid to read and write about books… yeah, it’s a pipedream.
-But, once upon a time, I did that.
-Here’s a review that quotes one of my reviews, about The Burn Journals.
+But, once upon a time, I did that for the likes of BookPage, Kirkus Reviews, and The Plain Dealer.
+Here’s a review that quotes one of my reviews.
 The world is weird.

 Medically-reviewed, consumer-facing articles